<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Email marketing platforms, for example, can charge based on the number of emails sent in a month.

-An example of a SaaS company using this model is Zapier.
-The plans are limited by the number of tasks, as shown below.
+An example of a SaaS company that leverages usage-based pricing strategy is Zapier.
+The prices of plans change depending on the number of tasks, as shown below.

 Image via Zapier